 - Put the SD card in your computer’s SD card slot.
 You have to use the card every time — there is no way to copy the charts to the hard drive and have HomePort read them from there.

-- Open HomePort on the computer and choose the correct chart.
+- Open Garmin HomePort on the computer and choose the correct chart.
 What is listed as “Global Map” is very low res; don’t use it.
 If there is more than one other chart (for some reason there are two others on mine), try each to see which is the higher resolution.
 The higher resolution will NOT show up until the scale is less than 10 miles (the scale is shown in the bottom right corner) — use your mouse wheel to change the scale if necessary.

-CREATING A ROUTE
+HOW TO CREATE A ROUTE

 This is how I create a route — the process is not exactly intuitive and I never found a good how-to.
 I am sure that there are other ways to create a route.
 I find it extremely helpful to have a mouse with a scroll wheel.